akhanalcs/selfhosted-guides/services/recyclarr/README.md

 # Recyclarr
-This is used to sync Media Naming, Quality Definitions (File Size), Custom Formats and Quality Profiles from TRaSH Guides to Radarr and Sonarr automatically on a schedule.
+This tool automatically syncs TRaSH Guides (Media Naming, File Sizes, Custom Formats, Quality Profiles) to your Radarr and Sonarr instances.
+It ensures your library quality standards are always up to date without manual tweaking.

-This guide shows how to setup Recyclarr for Radarr only.
-Setting up for Sonarr is similar.
+This guide focuses on setting up Recyclarr for a single Radarr instance (combining 1080p and 4K profiles), which is sufficient for majority of users.

 - Some people run 3 instances of Radarr for different quality profiles (e.g., 1080p, 4K, Anime).
 - But I like to keep it simple and just run 1 instance of Radarr with 1080p and 4K profiles combined.